mxmgorin/ch8go/README.md

 # ch8go

-`ch8go` is a CHIP-8 and Super-CHIP interpreter (emulator) written in Go, created as a fun project to practice the language and explore the system.
-The goal is to implement an accurate CHIP-8 system with good ROM compatibility and support for Super-CHIP and XO-CHIP.
+`ch8go` is a CHIP-8 and SUPER-CHIP interpreter (emulator) written in Go, created as a fun project to practice the language and explore the system.
+The goal is to implement an accurate CHIP-8 system with good ROM compatibility and support for SUPER-CHIP and XO-CHIP.

 🌐 [Try the Live Demo](https://mxmgorin.github.io/ch8go/web/)